foobar404/moth/roadmap.md

     - delete local saved projects
     - paste reference image url

+- previous 2 color switch
+    - just as a quick reference, does no effect the pallete
+ - colors used in pallette
+        - when changing color in pallete, update all instances of that color in all layers

 - light/dark theme

 - minimize UI

+- site domain

-# After Launch
+# Launch
 - user accounts
-- site domain
 - login page
 - payment page
-- effects

 # Stretch
 - themes, grid colors
     - you can theme it